scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 Reach out to a creature you can see and stop their heart.
 The target creature makes a Stamina save against your spellcasting roll, adding a Superior die if they have at least half their wounds, otherwise adding a Terrible die.
-On fail they take 5 wound dice in damage and all healing they recieve is half as effective until they take a long rest and on crit they are stunned until the end of their next turn.
+On fail they take 5 wound dice in damage and all healing they recieve is half as effective until they take a long rest.
+On crit they are stunned until the end of their next turn.
 On success they take half damage, rounded down, and have no additional effects.
 Casting this on a creature already under the effects of _Heart Grip_ has no effect.

 Add a wound die to the damage for every level above 5th.

+___
+#### Impale
+*5th Level*
+- **Casting Time:** 8 AP
+- **Range:** Touch
+- **Duration:** instant
+- **Damage Type:** Piercing

+A line of bones sprout from the ground, impaling all creatures in a 5 tile line.
+All creatures in the line make a Defense roll against your spellcasting roll.
+On fail they take 2 wound and 3 wound dice in damage and the bones impale them, restraining them in place.
+On success the creatures take no damage and are grappled instead.

+The bones extend 8 feet high and are permanent, blocking movement through those tiles.
+The bones have 1 wound and roll 3 superior defense dice when saving against any attack or spell.
+To free a grappled or restrained creature the bones holding that creature must be destroyed.

+Add a proficient die to the spellcasting roll and increase the length of the line by 1 tile for every level above 5th.

 ___
 #### Mind Break